 Pretty much no matter where you are traveling from, getting to Da Nang by plane is the best option.

 For instance, we flew from Hong Kong during the Christmas season and paid roughly 200 USD.
-I normally search for tickets way ahead of time on Skyscanner.com and look for the best combination and options.
+I normally search for cheap flights way ahead of time on Skyscanner.com and look for the best combination and options.

 When traveling from another part of Vietnam, since driving from Ho Chi Minh City would take roughly 20 hours while coming from Hanoi 15 hours, flying in would be the fastest and most efficient way of travel from my point of view.